 WE BELIEVE money can buy happiness—and yet our closets and basements overflow with possessions we don’t care about and perhaps even regret purchasing.
 We had great hope for these items when we bought them.
 We were wrong.

 Could we do better?
-Research has uncovered a host of specific spending tips that can help us squeeze greater happiness out of our money.
+Research has uncovered a host of specific tips that can help us squeeze greater happiness out of our money.
+We list 11 of them in the next section.
 These various pointers can be clumped into three broad strategies.

 1. Use money to buy time.
 We may feel like we never have enough money.
 But in truth, the ultimate limited resource is time.
 How can we buy more of it?
 As we spend our money, we should look to save ourselves time.